divio/divio-cloud-docs/how-to/install-python-dependencies.rst

 Specifying packages via a URL as a commit hash
 -----------------------------------------------

-Please use a commit hash when specifying packages via a URL of a tarballed or zipped archive or a tag.
+Please use a commit hash when specifying packages via a URL of a tarballed or zipped archive.

 For example::